samwaugh/MMM-BME680/README.md

 THIS IS A EXPERIMENTAL FORK!!!

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
-It monitors temperature, humidity and air pressure from [BME-680 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/).
+It monitors temperature, humidity, air pressure and gas levels from [BME-680 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/).
 The particular board that this was tested with is the [Pimoroni breakout](https://learn.pimoroni.com/article/getting-started-with-bme680-breakout).

 <img src=".github/example.png">